Education and training at the West Midlands Regional Genetics Laboratory

 • Career Insights - Participants will learn about various career paths in genetics and healthcare science.

-• Hands-On Learning - Students will engage in practical activities, learning how to perform basic laboratory tasks such as pipetting and setting up genetic testing assays in a completely safe environment.
+• Hands-On Learning - Students will engage in practical activities, learning to perform basic laboratory tasks such as pipetting and setting up genetic testing assays in a completely safe environment.
 They will gain insight into the fascinating world of genetics laboratory procedures.

 • Interactive Sessions - Our experts will conduct interactive sessions with case scenarios, where students can learn about genetic disorders and how our service can make a difference to a patient.